Single-Use Bottle Reduction

 Water Bottle Filling Station Grant Program Application Now Open!

 Applications will be continuously accepted on a first-come first-served, rolling basis.
-Grants will be awarded until program funding is exhausted.
+Grants will be awarded until program funding is exhausted or through June 2026.

 The Town of Truckee Water Bottle Filling Station Grant Program was created to provide the community with access to safe and reliable tap water to refill reusable water bottles, reducing the use of disposable water bottles and associated waste and litter.